Virtuant/katacoda-scenarios/docker-essentials/deploying-registry-server/step1.md

 http: server gave HTTP response to HTTPS client
 ```

 1\.
-The Docker Engine needs to be explicitly setup to use HTTP for the insecure registry.
+The Docker Engine needs to be explicitly setup to use HTTP for the insecure registry, so create the directory:

+`mkdir /etc/docker`{{execute}}

 Edit or create `/etc/docker/docker` file:

 `vi /etc/docker/docker`{{execute}}